jroivas/nolang/Modules.md

 Depending the type of parameter, separate method is called.
 It's possible to define just `int` or `uint` to match any sized integer or unsigned interger.
 `typemap` tells how to map certain types.
 This case all floats are first converted to double values.
+Special type `void` means method didn't get any parameters, on that case this implementation is called.
 There's also wildcard `*` which means that any other type should be mapped to this method.
 Practically `void *` typed pointer is passed in that case.